Free Printable Gingerbread Emotions Mini Book

 Find The Letter

-Following along in an easy to read mini book can give kids practice with early literacy.
+Following along in an easy-to-read mini book can give kids practice with early literacy.
 Ask your child to find a specific letter or word on each page of the book.

 How Are You Feeling?

 Give your child an opportunity to describe a time when they felt the emotion found on each page of the mini book.
-Time me about a time you felt scared.
+Tell me about a time you felt scared.
 What made you feel better?

 Home Language Learning